rust-lang/rfcs/text/0000-target-tier-policy.md

 - The target must build and pass tests reliably in CI.
   - The target must not disable an excessive number of tests or pieces of tests in the testsuite in order to do so.
 This is a subjective requirement.
+  - If the target does not have host tools support, or if the target has low performance, CI may cross-compile the testsuite from another platform, and then run the compiled tests natively.
 - The target must provide as much of the Rust standard library as is feasible and appropriate to provide.
 For instance, if the target has a standard memory allocator, it must provide an implementation of `alloc` and the associated